Ledengary/servo-motor/README.md

-# servo-motor
+# Servo Motor in AVR
-Microprocessor course - Project 2
+Microprocessor course - Project 2 \
+In this project I have developed Servo Motor with adaptive engine speed and engine direction.